Diego1Hernandez/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-First, log into Client-1 as mydomain.com\jane_admin and open system properties.
-Click "Remote Desktop".
-Allow "domain users" access to remote desktop.
-This allows for normal, non-administrative users to be able to log into Client-1.
-Mimicing a situation such as a public library, or any similar situation.
+Login to Client-1 as mydomain.com\jane and allow Domain_users to connect to Client-1 by opening system properties-->Remote Desktop-->Change Users-->domain users--> This allows for normal, non-administrative users to be able to log into Client-1.
 </p>
 <br />